-Learn the definition of money market account and how it works to produce the desired results for the bank and its customers.
+Learn the money market account definition and how it works to produce the desired results for the bank and its customers today.

 This type of account, also known as money market savings account or money market deposit account, is a type of account that usually pays higher interest than a basic savings account.
 As the rate of interest is higher, the required minimum balance is often considerably higher than regular savings account.
 See below how it works.